noizy-sthlm/infisical-tutorial/scenario/finish.md

 - **Store** secrets securely using centralized secret management
 - **Manage** stage-specific secrets (dev vs. production)

 **🎉 Did you explore beyond the tutorial?** If you tried visiting different paths on the running servers, you might have discovered some hidden surprises that demonstrated environment-aware behavior.
-Curiosity is a developer's best friend!
+We hope you can be this curious to safeguard your future projects as well!

 This tutorial covered only a small part of what Infisical can do.
 If you are more interested, look at their capabilities here: [Infisical Documentation](https://infisical.com/docs/documentation/getting-started/overview)